ISISComputingGroup/ibex_developers_manual/Script-generator-high-level-design.md

 - The GUI will be written in Java (eclipse rcp).
 It should have minimal logic in it other than pure display logic
 - It will talk to a python process embedded in the GUI, whose responsibility it is to generate a python script based on the input that a user has provided
   * Py4j is already included in our GUI build and allows for Java-Python communication
-  * We need this process to be implemented in Python because it needs to be able to run arbitrary user-supplied python parameter validators (see also "The `Action` class", below).
+  * We need this process to be implemented in Python because it needs to be able to run arbitrary user-supplied python parameter validators (see also "The `ActionDefinition` class", below).

 # The `ActionDefinition` class